cvcenit/coulomb-project-core-cs11/README.md

   - Navigate through the computer's directory using the terminal until the directory that contains the game file.
   - Run the following command:
     > python3 shroom_raider.py -f name.txt

+* With a Movement File
+  - Create a text (.txt) file in the same directory as the game file.
+  - Open the file in a text editor.
+  - Input your sequence of moves in a single line.
+(Note: An invalid move will stop processing the succeeding moves.)
+    >